M4GNV5/libjitas/README.md

 	jitas_symbolresolver_t resolver;
 } jitas_context_t;

-//assembles a assemble code string
+//assembles a assembly code string
 //returns the count of bytes written to ctx->ptr
 //'ctx' is a context object ('ptr' should be set by you)
 //'str' is the assembly source code string